nearform/udaru/README.md

 ```

 ### Database support
-Udaru requires an instance of Postgres to function correctly.
+Udaru requires an instance of Postgres (version 9.5+) to function correctly.
 For simplicity, a preconfigured `docker-compose` file has been provided.
 To run:

 ```
 docker-compose up